cavcrosby/jenkins-packerbuilds/README.md

 ## Installation Notes

 - Using forked repos will require changes to the main 'packerbuilds' script in the scripts folder.
-Look for the vars: OS_BUILD_CONFS_REPO_URL, SHELL_PROVISIONERS_REPO_URL, and PACKER_BUILD_TEMPLATES_REPO_URL.
+Look for the vars: OS_BUILD_CONFS_REPO_URL, SHELL_PROVISIONERS_REPO_URL, and PACKER_TEMPLATES_REPO_URL.

 ## License